TomAugspurger/TomAugspurger.github.io/content/posts/books-2024.md

 in love.
 More stuff happens.

-To me, it really comes down to the beautiful writing (with just enough structure around it to make all that flowery prose feel appropriate.
+To me, it really comes down to the beautiful writing (with just enough structure around it to make all that flowery prose feel appropriate).
 I mean... just
 listen: "I distract myself.
 I talk of tactics and of methods.
 I say how I know how I know.
-I make metaphors to approach the enormous fact of you on slant.").
+I make metaphors to approach the enormous fact of you on slant."

 Overall, I'd recommend this to just about anyone.
 Plus, it's short enough that it's not a huge time commitment if it's not your cup of tea.